-When the pandemic started, the IPO schools (Mapua, MMCL and MMCM) were able to avoid disruption of classes and operations, by immediately shifting to online classes with synchronous or asynchronous mode of delivery, using their Learning Management Systems, digital tools and online resources.
-These modes of delivery were continued despite resumption of face to face classes and activities in the latter part of 2022.
+When the pandemic started, the IPO schools (Mapua, MMCL and MMCM) avoided the disruption of classes and operations, by immediately shifting to online classes with synchronous or asynchronous mode of delivery, using their Learning Management Systems, digital tools and online resources.
+These modes of delivery are still being continued albeit in their refined versions despite the lifting of the state of pandemic in the Philippines in 2023.

-During the pandemic, the other IPO schools (NTC, UNC and APEC) followed suit and were able to successfully shift to remote delivery using available digital tools, LMS and online resources.
-In 2022, the Commission on Higher Education (CHED) allowed full face to face classes.
-This further enhanced the capability of the IPO schools, as students were being given the option to take blended, face to face or fully online classes.
-IPO schools were able to deliver all modes, whether in hybrid or full face to face, and have successfully transitioned to the "new normal" in 2022.
+During the pandemic, the other IPO schools (NTC, UNC and APEC) followed suit and were able to successfully shift to remote delivery using available digital tools, LMS and online resources which likewise enhanced the IPO schools capabilities.
+IPO schools were able to deliver all modes, whether in hybrid or full face to face, and have successfully transitioned to the "new normal" since 2022.

 Affected stakeholders in the economic aspect are students including their parents, faculty and non-teaching employees, suppliers, local communities, and government.
-In 2022, IPO generated P4,138,727,956.92 of direct economic impact, of which 73% was distributed among suppliers, employees, providers of capital, government, and community investments/donations and 27% retained.
-This an improvement from last year's 77% economic value distributed and 23% economic value retained.
-The improvement is primarily due to the increase in revenue resulting from increased enrollment and IPO maximizing operating efficiencies despite the continuing effects of the pandemic.
+In 2023 IPO generated P4,491,425,637.29 of direct economic impact, of which 79% was distributed among suppliers, employees, providers of capital, government, and community investments/donations and 21% retained.
+This was an increase from last year's 73% economic value distributed and 27% economic value retained.
+This is primarily due to the increase in costs resulting from increased enrollment and resumption of normal onsite operations, and IPO maximizing operating efficiencies despite the continuing effects of the pandemic.